Payment System Integration / POS

 Decision rule

-This service works best when it is selected because it removes a specific business constraint.
-The better question is not whether the channel is popular, but whether it improves visibility, trust, conversion, follow-up, or repeatable execution in a measurable way.
+Choose this service when it removes a specific business constraint.
+Ask whether it improves visibility, trust, conversion, follow-up, or repeatable execution in a measurable way within your chosen decision window.